Are you looking for the best internal communication survey questions?

-One of the primary goals of the internal communications survey will be to find out what your current communications channels are.
-How do your employees getting information about the company?
-Before anything else, your internal communications survey questionnaire should help you find this out.
+How are your employees getting information about the company?
+Before anything else, internal communication survey questions should help you find this out.

 2. How much effort does your direct manager make to keep you informed?

-Having such a question in your internal communications survey does more than give you reliable data.
 It also shows employees and managers that this is a priority.
-The whole team is then conscious that managers should keep employees informed.
-Having such questions is a great way to communicate the company’s priorities without having to be direct.
+The whole team becomes conscious that managers should keep employees informed.
+Having such questions is a great way to communicate your company’s priorities in a subtle manner.

 3. Does your team assist you to complete your work?

-A big chunk of internal communications is employees openly collaborating with each other.
-If an employee is feeling on their own, that is not a great sign.
+A big chunk of internal communications is collaboration.
+If an employee is feeling isolated, that is not a great sign.
 A company should bring teams together so they can learn from each other.
 This question helps you find out whether that’s happening.

 4. How would you rate your knowledge of the company’s goals?

-This is perhaps the most asked question in an internal communications survey.
-We can spend hours strategizing.
-It all comes down, though, to what the employee retains.
-Thus, our internal communications questionnaire must find out how much employees know.
+This is perhaps the most-asked question in an internal communications survey.
+We can spend hours strategizing at the C-suite level – but in the end, it all comes down to what the employee decides to retain.

-This question is a self-assessment, instead of a simple test of how much an employee actually knows.
-Rather, it tests how much employees feel like they know.
-This is a more important metric.
-What matters to us is that employees feel like they’re an important part of the company.
+This question is a self-assessment.
+Instead of testing how much an employee actually knows, rather, it tests how much employees feel like they know.
+This is a better metric because feeling valued is more important for a productive, happy employee.

 5. Do you care about the future of your organization?

 An internal communications survey is simply a tool to find out how your employees feel.
 If they’re demotivated and don’t care about the company, you should know.
-If they feel that they’re a part of a team and your communication strategy is working, you should know.
+If they feel that they’re a part of a team, you should know.
 So don’t be afraid of asking bold questions.
-We want to know so we can find out if something’s wrong.

 Having a question like this in your internal communications survey shows that you’re open to the employee’s honest opinion.
-It can help employees feel that their organization is listening, and that can mean a lot to an employee.
+It can help employees feel that their organization is listening, and that means a lot.

 6. Do you feel like the company listens to your concerns?

-It is always essential to have a communication strategy to keep employees informed.
+A communication strategy to keep employees informed is essential.
 It is as important, however, to have a strategy to listen to them.
-Companies that don’t listen to employees can create a discouraging work atmosphere.
-So it is essential to find out if thge employees feel like the company is listening.
+Companies that don’t listen to employees create a discouraging work atmosphere.
+So it is essential to find out if your employees feel like your company is listening.

 The internal communications survey itself is, of course, part of the company listening.
-But its important to remember that it doesn’t end there.
-It’s important to take employee feedback seriously and make changes accordingly.
+But it doesn’t end there.
+You must also take employee feedback seriously and make changes accordingly.
 Communications can only go so far if there is no real impact.
-Companies that want to retain their talent must make their employees feel heard, and take measures to make them comfortable.
+Companies that want to retain their talent must make their employees feel heard.

 7. How do you prefer to get the information about the company?